82-unit apartment building would replace longtime Minneapolis restaurant on Nicollet Avenue

+Alex Gese presented his plans this week to the Minneapolis Planning Commission's committee of the whole (COW).

-Dennis Curran said that after 72 years in business, the pandemic is forcing him to close.
+Dennis Curran said that after 72 years in business, the pandemic is forcing him to close the restaurant at the corner of West 42nd Street in the Kingfield neighborhood known for its all-day-breakfast, vinyl booths and fresh-squeezed orange juice.

 Curran's parents started the business four years before he was born.
 The first year they served hamburgers, hot dogs and pop, he said.
 The second year they added French fries.